australia outback

 The bushfire seasons in Australia

-• Winter and spring (June to December) is the bushfire season in the far north.
+Winter and spring (June to December) is the bushfire season in the tropical north.
 This is the "dry" season, and even in winter it can be very hot during the days.

-• while the fires season along the south & east coasts and Tasmania is from summer to autumn (December to June).
+Finally, the fire season along the south & east coasts and Tasmania is from summer to autumn (December to April).

 Bushfires in Australia and the environment

-Bushfires have shaped the Australian environment, with many fire-adapted plant species that manage to survive bushfires.
+Bushfires have shaped the Australian environment, with many fire-adapted plant species that manage to survive a blaze.

 Actually, bushfires often have benefit to plants and scrubs.
-Many native species in Australia need a fire ot make their seeds germinate.
+Many native species in Australia need the heat of a fire to make their seeds germinate.

 Types of bushfires